AlexanderSouthan/pyPreprocessing/README.md

 For preprocessing of datasets like Raman spectra, infrared spectra, UV/Vis spectra, but also HPLC data and many other types of data, currently via baseline correction, smoothing, filtering, transformation, and normalization.
-It relies on numpy, pandas, scipy, tqdm and scikit-learn.
+It relies on numpy, pandas, scipy, tqdm and scikit-learn, but also on https://github.com/AlexanderSouthan/pyRegression for the introduction of constraints into the polynomial baseline estimation methods.

 ## Baseline correction (in baseline_correction.py)
 Before baseline correction, data can be smoothed or transformed by methods